 I occasionally wonder about the lifestyle of a surfer.
 They travel the world to find and wait for the perfect legendary ride.
 That luminescent beach hair, tanned skin and wide stretched smiles.
 There’s something with this lifestyle that makes me curious until I jumped on my board

 1. YOU GET TO LIVE IN THE MOMENT

-These days, we often forget to enjoy the present because we usually think of future’s fickleness and we regret the past for the things we have failed to do.
-Sometimes, we tend to get distracted because we are busy attending something else or not being a focus on the task.
+These days, we often forget to enjoy the present because we often think of future’s fickleness and we regret the past for the things we have failed to do.
+Sometimes, we tend to get distracted because we are busy attending something else or not being focus on the task.
 Have you tried living in the present?
 If not, surfing is for you.
 Surfing teaches you to be mindful – to live in the present and to enjoy life to its fullest.
 You get to enjoy the wave, the moment, friends cheering on you and the ride.

-2. LET NATURE TAKE ITS COURSE
+2. LET THE NATURE TAKE ITS COURSE

 3. BELIEVING YOURSELF

 Funny though it may seem, but I often asks the depth of the water before engaging in any water sports.
 I remember, panicking when my surfing instructor would joke about the depth.
 But after managing the first wave, holding on to the board and paddling back, I realized that it was possible.
 Surfing teaches you to push yourself, taking a risk and discovering yourself.
 I remember that I was able to stand on the second attempt and discover that I’m powerful than I could imagine.